 We believe we can best serve the public interest when all topics of concern to the community, such as those listed above, can be discussed without concerns or fears over offending advertisers.
-For this reason we have chosen non-commercialism as the course best suited for ourselves and our listening community.
-Station fund rasing activities will include, but will not be limited to: a) solicitations from listeners, b) t-shirt sales, c) the sponsoring of concerts and talks.
+For this reason, we have chosen non-commercialism as the course best suited for ourselves and our listening community.
+Station fund raising activities will include, but will not be limited to: a) solicitations from listeners, b) t-shirt sales, c) the sponsoring of concerts and talks.

 Persons who violate, undermine, or act contrary to the values, goals, and ideals outlined in this mission statement will be asked to leave the airwaves.
-Such determinations will be made by a central, core staff of at least, but not less than, five (5) individuals who will also be actively involved in the day to day operation of the station.
+Such determinations will be made by a central, core staff of at least, but not less than, five (5) individuals who will also be actively involved in the day-to-day operation of the station.
 The central staff shall function as a collective or directing board, and will be referred to as “the Collective.”
 Decisions to terminate someone from the airwaves will be made by a simple majority vote of the Collective.
 All other decision making will be done by consensus of the Collective.
 The Collective will determine financial transactions and conduct all other station business.
 The Collective may vote to increase its membership only by consensus.
 All persons retaining membership in the Collective must work in the day-to-day operation of the station.

 We also believe a small community station such as ours should provide training opportunities to members of the community, particularly youth, who wish to learn studio production skills, news gathering, DJing, and other aspects of running a broadcast operation.
-We will endeavor, whenever possible, to make our facilities available for this purpose.
-Indeed we regard station volunteers as an invaluable resource.
+We will endeavour, whenever possible, to make our facilities available for this purpose.
+Indeed, we regard station volunteers as an invaluable resource.
 Such volunteers will be an integral part of our operation.

 As an association, we are non-racist, non-sexist and non-violent.
 We welcome participants of all ages and sexual orientations.
-We have extended our sphere of compassion to the Earth and all of its creatures.
+We have extended our sphere of compassion to the Earth and all its creatures.